htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     Memory * 0.5, in order to prevent the system from using otherwise available memory for caching on behalf of the job.

+:macro-def:`CGROUP_IGNORE_CACHE_MEMORY[STARTER]`
+    A boolean value which defaults to false.
+When true, cached memory pages (like the disk cache) do not count to the job's reported memory usage.

 :macro-def:`DISABLE_SWAP_FOR_JOB[STARTER]`
     A boolean that defaults to false.
 When true, and cgroups are in effect, the *condor_starter* will set the memws to the same value as the hard memory limit.